mavendataguy/mavendataguy/README.md

 - 🌱 I’m constantly learning everyday  😀
 - 👯 I’m looking forward to work on Data Science Projects to Predict Mental Health issues using Python,Dash & Azure
-- 👯 I’m working on Data Analysis/Integrations projects using Python/PySpark, SQL, Azure, Azure DataLake Deployment
+- 👯 I’m working on Data Analysis/Integrations projects using Python/PySpark, SQL, Azure, Azure DataLake
 - 🥅 2021 Goals: Take my Predictive Analysis skills to next Level using Python/PySpark & Azure
 - ⚡ Fun fact: I love to swim for hours and hours on week ends
-- 🤔 I’m looking for help with DevOps and Deployments ...
+- 🤔 I’m looking for help on Azure Functions at a Scale ...
 - 💬 Ask me about Financial Sector Technology challenges ...

 <br />